lxgr-linux/pokete/wiki.md

 #### Wheeto
-A plant Pokete found in Agrawos, with special 'Powers'.
+A plant Pokete found in Agrawos; it has special 'Powers'.

 ```
     \ /